mk12/luminosity/STYLE.md

 ### Warnings

-Be sure to compile with `-Wall`.
+Compile with `-Wall`.
 There should be no warnings unless you have a good reason.